5 Steps to hearing aids

 The cause of hearing loss can be:

 Your Audiologist will discuss your test results.
-If there is hearing loss, we will let you know why and how it affects your ability to understand people speaking, even though you can hear some sounds easily.
-At this point, we will refer you to any other professionals for further assessment or management if needed.
+If there is hearing loss, we will let you know why it is affecting your ability to understand people speaking; even though you can hear some sounds easily.
+At this point, we will refer you on to any other professionals, for further assessment or management, if needed.

 If you are interested, we will tell you a bit about hearing aids and possible options that might suit you.
 You can even have a listen through some hearing aids.